ossrs/srs-docs/versioned_docs/version-5.0/doc/ingest.md

 The main use scenarios:
 * Virtual Live Stream: Convert vod file to live stream.
 * Input RTSP IP Camera: Many IP Camera supports to pull in RTSP, user can ingest the RTSP to RTMP to SRS.
-* Directly ingest device, use the FFMEPG as encoder actually.
+* Directly ingest device, use the FFmpeg as encoder actually.
 * Ingest HTTp stream to RTMP for some old stream server.

 In a word, the Ingest is used to ingest any stream supported by FFMPEG to SRS.